-“You look like a whipped ass if I’d ever seen one.”
+“You really do look like a whipped ass.”
 Marvin joked as he brought the pint glass to his lips again, wiping off the foam residue with his napkin.

-“Well, she’s right.”
-He buried his own pint beneath that unbearably thick mustache of his.
+“Well, she’s right.
+Have yah looked in a mirror lately?
+Grade-A whipped ass.”
+He buried his own pint beneath an unbearably thick mustache.
 Marvin spent his days standing around street corners and avoiding his coworkers, so who better to spend such a day of affection like this with?
 At least with him, she felt zero attraction; if she were with Lyla, whose soft face and frightened eyes had embedded themselves into her soul, she didn’t know if she could control herself for that long.
 She was prone to outbursts here and then, nothing too bad, but that was mostly due to the fact that she spent most of her energy punching her mattress until her knuckles were sore most mornings.
 But not today.
 Last night was enough to mostly drain her of any sort of emotion.
 Mostly.

 “I’m sure you’ve seen many whipped asses in your job.”
 Corey commented as she eyed her drink, staring at the comically-distorted self-reflection from an unflattering angle on its surface.